greenhousecode/generator-optinoud/README.md

 ### Adding SASS

 To add static CSS, create a `.scss` file with the same filename as the `.js` file in `/src`.
 The SASS file will get transpiled to CSS, and inserted into the `.js` file in `/dist`.

+### Adding images

+To add images, just drop them in the `/src` folder.
+These will now be relatively accessible through the URL, i.e. `/example.jpg`.